viralemergence/pnpc/README.md

 The code herein uses IUCN data, which takes the form of a large shapefile.
 Due to its size it can't be stored on GitHub, so it's currently stored on Google Drive.
 There's a file `src/iucn-download.R` that you should run to download that data.

-In a related fashion, we use data from the [Clover Project](https://github.com/viralemergence/clover) which is downloaded in the `src/clover-download.R` file.
-The data are stored in this repository as flat files, but it's worth noting where they came from.
+All other data are provided, and the sources are noted in the subfolder `README.md` files.

 ------------------